apache/mynewt-site/docs/os/tutorials/sensors/sensor_nrf52_bno055.md

 Create an application target that uses the `apache-mynewt-core/apps/sensors_test` application package.
 To add the BNO055 sensor support to the application, you create the target with the following syscfg settings enabled:

 * `I2C_0`: Enables the I2C interface 0 in the nrf52 BSP.
-* `BNO055_OFB`: The sensor framework creator package (`hw/sensor/creator`) that creates the off board sensors defines this setting.
+* `BNO055_OFB`: The sensor framework creator package (`hw/sensor/creator`) that creates the off-board sensors defines this setting.
 When this setting is enabled, the creator package:

 	* Includes the BNO055 driver package (`hw/drivers/sensors/bno055`) as a package dependency.
 	* Includes the code that creates a device in the Mynewt kernel and initializes the default sensor settings for the BNO055 sensor.